I sat on a small bluff amongst a crop of trees. Before me lay Lake Bde Maka Ska…

 I quickly picked up my pace and swooped around with a wave and a nod.
 I then sprinted the length of the lake until I saw the finish line.
 I raised my hands and crossed the line.
 Two people who manned the finish cheered, “Way to go number…”

-I kept on running and peeled from the lake.
-I pulled onto Lake Street and moved into the Uptown neighborhood.
-It wasn’t until I reached James Avenue that I finally shut down my run in front of two ladies who were walking to a store.
+I kept on running and peeled off from the lake.
+I pulled onto Lake Street and finally shut down my run in front of two ladies who were walking to an Uptown store.

 “Running in this weather,” They said.
 “Are you crazy?”